-At the direction of the administration, students and staff may be directed to follow a "lock down" protocol in which all persons remain in secured areas until given further instruction.
+Emergency lockdowns are implemented when students and/or staff are threatened by an intruder or by something outside.
+At the direction of the Incident Management Team (IMT), students and staff may be directed to follow lockdown protocols in which all persons remain in secured areas until given further instruction.
+An emergency lockdown will be practiced at least once per year.